kubedb/docs/docs/guides/zookeeper/concepts/opsrequest.md

 ### spec.type

 `spec.type` specifies the kind of operation that will be applied to the database.
-Currently, the following types of operations are allowed in `ZooKeeperOpsRequests`.
+Currently, the following types of operations are allowed in `ZooKeeperOpsRequest`.

 - `Upgrade` / `UpdateVersion`
 - `HorizontalScaling`